nekusu/java-challenge-2025/README.md

 - **Password:** `admin`

 You can use these credentials to log in and obtain an admin JWT token for testing protected endpoints.

+## SonarQube reports

+SonarQube reports are generated for each service and can be found in the [`sonarqube-reports`](/sonarqube-reports/) directory.